exebeeche/status_im/installation.md

 ### Step 6

-You can use your existing key, or generate a new one.
+You can use your existing key or generate a new one.

 ![Generating the keys](img/keys.png)